Eleven

 How the security model works

-Written to be checkable, not impressive
+Written to be checked, not taken on faith.

 Your device holds the keys